 - The upstairs of Golden Horseshoe there are plush couches where it tends to be pretty quiet when a show isn’t happening.

-- Inside the handicap access point for Sleeping Beauty Castle which shows a video of Sleeping Beauty Castle Walkthrough
+- Inside the accessible viewing for Sleeping Beauty Castle which shows a video of Sleeping Beauty Castle Walkthrough

 - Baby Care Center located at both parks.